f5devcentral/f5-rseries-training/docs/introduction.rst

 rSeries will continue to provide hardware acceleration and offload capabilities in a similar way that iSeries did, however more modern FPGA, CPU, and crypto offload capabilities have been introduced.
 The new F5OS platform layer will allow rSeries to run different types of tenants within the same appliance.
 As an example, rSeries will be able to run:

 •	Existing TMOS/BIG-IP tenants*
-•	Future support for Next-generation BIG-IP (Modular Architecture)
+•	Future support for next-generation BIG-IP (Modular Architecture)
 •	Future possibility of running approved 3rd party tenants

  * specific software releases

 .. image:: images/rseries_introduction/image1.png
   :align: center
-  :scale: 70%
+  :scale: 40%